Timeline of Iran-Israel escalation since the war on Gaza began

 Hamas launched a surprise attack dubbed Operation Al-Aqsa Flood inside southern Israel.
 Hours after the attacks, Israel began its bombardment of Gaza, pledging to defeat Hamas but targeting mostly civilians — both through bombs and a tightened siege that has left the enclave on the precipice of a famine.
 More than 33,000 people have been killed in Gaza since then, mostly women and children.

-Iran denied any prior knowledge of the Hamas attack or any involvement in it, but Israel has consistently blamed Iran for its support of the Palestinian group that is a part of the so-called axis of resistance, a Tehran-led informal alliance of various players in the region, including Lebanon’s Hezbollah, Yemen’s Houthi rebel groups, the Syrian government, and groups in Iraq.
+Iran denied any prior knowledge of the Hamas attack or any involvement in it, but Israel has consistently blamed Iran for its support of the Palestinian group that is a part of the so-called axis of resistance, a Tehran-led n informal alliance of alliance of various players in the region, including Lebanon’s Hezbollah, Yemen’s Houthi rebel groups, the Syrian government, and groups in Iraq.
 Over the course of its war on Gaza, Israel has come into friction with several groups within the axis.

 October 17: Iran warns of ‘preemptive measure’ against Israel